trellis-ldp/py-ldnlib/README.md

 [![Build Status](https://travis-ci.org/trellis-ldp/py-ldn.png?branch=master)](https://travis-ci.org/trellis-ldp/py-ldn)

-This is an implementation of a python-based [Linked Data Notification](https://www.w3.org/TR/ldn/) sender.
+This is an implementation of a python3-based [Linked Data Notification](https://www.w3.org/TR/ldn/) sender library.

-## Writing a LDN sender
+## Adding an LDN sender to your code

+And LDN Sender can be implemented with code such as the following:

 ```
 from ldn.sender import Sender